 Financial support.
-This research has been supported by the DFG (Deutsche Forschungsgemeinschaft, grant no. 405972957) and by the Russian Ministry of Education and Science (grant no. 0035-2019-0001).
+This research has been supported by the DFG (Deutsche Forschungsgemeinschaft, grant no. 405972957), by the Russian Ministry of Education and Science (grant no. 0035-2019-0001) and the Hessian Center of Biomolecular Magnetic Resonance (BMRZ).

 This open-access publication was funded by the Goethe University Frankfurt.